dushyant-shukla/dushyant-shukla.github.io/content/posts/cloth-simulation/index.en.md

 </br>

-The project demosntrates simulation of a physically based cloth.
+The project demonstrates simulation of a physically based cloth.
 Effects of basic external forces such as gravity, and wind forces are exhibited.
 Intereraction of the cloth with another body is also demonstrated.

+I worked on the project as part of the <i>**CS-560: Advanced Animation and Modeling I**</i> coursework I took at *[DigiPen Institute of Technology](https://www.digipen.edu/)*.

-The project uses a custom 3D renderer I wrote using C++ programming language and Vulkan graphics API.
+The project uses a custom 3D renderer I wrote using **C++** and **Vulkan**.

-# Simulating the Cloth
+## Simulating the Cloth

 Geometry for the cloth is build using a grid of particles:
 - The arrangement of the particles is triangulated to convert them into a mesh format suitable for rendering through a graphics pipeline.
 - Normals vectors and UV coordinates for the geometry are also calculated during the triangulation process every frame.

-# Particle Physics
+## Particle Physics

 Every particle in the grid has certain properties such as position, mass, acceleration which define their behavior under the external forces.
 - The change in position of particles is integrated using the Verlet integration.